peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string FileName { get; }

 Gets a file name suggested by this message for saving the message's body to a file.
-For more information on the algorithm, see ContentDisposition.MakeFilename.This method generates a file name based on the  `filename`  parameter of the Content-Disposition header field, if it exists, or on the  `name`  parameter of the Content-Type header field, otherwise.
+For more information on the algorithm, see ContentDisposition.MakeFilename.

-<b>Remark:</b> Note that RFC 2046 sec.
-4.5.1 ( `application/octet-stream`  subtype) cites an earlier RFC 1341, which "defined the use of a 'NAME' parameter which gave a <i>suggested</i> file name to be used if the data were written to a file".
-(Although the same section says this parameter "has been deprecated in anticipation of [the] Content-Disposition header field", the  `name`  parameter may still be written out to email messages in some implementations, even in media types other than `application/octet-stream` .)
-Also, RFC 2183 sec.
-2.3 ( `filename` parameter) confirms that the "<i>suggested</i> filename" in the  `filename` parameter "should be <i>used as a basis</i> for the actual filename, where possible", and that that file name should "not [be] blindly use[d]".
-See also RFC 6266, section 4.3, which discusses the use of that parameter in Hypertext Transfer Protocol (HTTP).
-Thus, this implementation is justified in not using the exact file name given, but rather adapting it to increase the chance of the name being usable in file systems.To the extent that the "name" parameter is not allowed in message bodies with the media type "application/octet-stream" or treated as that media-type, this is a deviation of RFC 2045 and 2046 (see also RFC 2045 sec.
-5, which says that "[t]here are NO globally meaningful parameters that apply to all media types").
+This method generates a file name based on the  `filename`  parameter of the Content-Disposition header field, if it exists, or on the  `name`  parameter of the Content-Type header field, otherwise.

 <b>Returns:</b>

-A suggested name for the file, or the empty string if there is no filename suggested by the content type or content disposition.
+A suggested name for the file.
+Returns "_" if there is no filename suggested by the content type or content disposition, or if that filename is an empty string.

 ### FromAddresses